 Lemon Garlic Sauteed Cabbage Recipe

-How to make delicious sauteed cabbage with fresh lemon and garlic.
-Simple and delicious!
-Jump to the Quick and Easy Sauteed Cabbage Recipe or read on to see our tips for making it.
+One of my favorite cabbage recipes!
+See how to make delicious sautéed cabbage with fresh lemon and garlic.
+Simple, quick, and delicious!
+Jump to the Quick and Easy Sautéed Cabbage Recipe or read on to see our tips for making it.

-This is a simple, healthy recipe for cooking cabbage.
-It’s delicious, too.
+This is a simple, delicious, and healthy recipe for cooking cabbage.
+It’s also my go-to method.
 If you have never sautéed cabbage before, you need to start.

-Cabbage is underrated.
+Cabbage is underrated and is a nutrient powerhouse.
 It’s good for you with high levels of vitamin C, is antioxidant-rich, and has been shown to have anti-inflammatory benefits.
-It’s also tasty.

-Simply sauteed cabbage cooked with olive oil, salt and a bit of pepper is quite delicious as-is, but when we have them in the kitchen, we love to add minced garlic and fresh lemon juice.
+Simply sautéed cabbage cooked with olive oil, salt and a bit of pepper is quite delicious, but when we have them in the kitchen, we love to add minced garlic and fresh lemon juice.

 The garlic adds flavor, and the lemon brightens up the dish.
 If you don’t have a lemon, apple cider vinegar is an excellent substitute.